lorenzogio97/TESI-custom-control-plane/README.md

 - Run

 ## Run without ide
-- Create package file using maven package command (required Manven installed)
+- Create package file using "mvn package" command (required Maven installed)
 - Execute the generated JAR using `java -jar package.jar` (be careful to relative folder related to configuration and TLS/mTLS)

 ---